Nayni/fluse/website/docs/introduction.md

 - The scenario is **declarative** by nature and can be **re-used**,
 - The scenario is **type-safe**,
-- The scenario has references to **named** objects that we chose on the spot,
+- The scenario has references to **named** objects that we chose during composition,
 - We can go from a single entity to a list of entities by simply refering to it as a `list`,
 - We can re-use fixture definitions in a **nested** way (i.e. to create a random user per comment),
 - We can use libraries like Faker and TypeORM by configuring them upfront in the form of **plugins**